 If you are looking for a bargain, you may be able to buy a foreclosure property acquired by the U.S. Department of Housing and Urban Development for as little as $100 down.
 With HUD foreclosures, down payments vary depending on whether the property is eligible for FHA insurance.
 If not, payments range from 5 to 20 percent.
 When the property has FHA-insurance, the down payment can go much lower.
 Each offer must be accompanied by an “earnest money” deposit equal to 5 percent of the bid price.
 This is not to exceed $2,000 but not less than $500.

-The U.S. Department of Veterans Affairs also offers foreclosure properties which can be purchased directly from the VA.
+The U.S. Department of Veterans Affairs also offers foreclosure properties which one can purchase directly from the VA.
 They are often well below market value with a down payment amount as low as 2 percent for owner-occupants.
-Investors may be required to pay up to 10 percent of the purchase price as a down payment.
+Investors may be need to pay up to 10 percent of the purchase price as a down payment.
 This is because the VA guarantees home loans often ends up owning the property if the veteran defaults.

 Where can you find foreclosures?